 Here are some of the ways in which we can reap the benefits of telehealth

 1. Patient Protection

 One of the main reasons why people who may have weak immune systems are asked to stay back home is due to the infections that are present in hospitals.
 More so, it’s even harder to protect your health if you have to frequently visit your doctor at the hospital or clinic.
 With telehealth technology, primary doctors and specialists can visit their clinic practices as frequently as they can using telehealth technology.
 According to a survey, many patients have willingly transferred to telehealth services for booking their appointments and doctor schedules.
-Videoconferencing is the most effective tool for monitoring patients’ vital signs from sitting at a distance.
+Videoconferencing is the most effective tool for monitoring patients’ vital signs from sitting at a distance and enhancing patient engagement.

 2. Radiologists can Reach you from Anywhere

 Radiology may completely change for quite many radiologists post pandemic.
 The advancing digital technology during these times are becoming more common amongst patients.
 People are now able to access their diagnostic digital reports from anywhere in the world.
 Most urban hospitals and practices have been hesitant to let radiologists pursue their work remotely.
 This new time can be a wakeup call for most hospitals.
 It also opens a new possibility for radiologists to set up their own personal clinics.

 3. Health Access for Senior Communities have increased